Grothendieck topologies with logarithmic modifications: The lifting criterion for m- etale and m-smooth morphisms

-The spaces $\mathbb{A}^2$ and $\mathrm{Bl}_0(\mathbb{A}^2)$ carry standard toric logarithmic structures, and $\pi$ is a toric blow-up (hence a log blow-up).
-Since log blow-ups are stable under base change, it follows that $f$ and $\pi'$ are also log blow-ups and thus universally surjective by (see Proposition \ref{prop: universally surjective examples}\eqref{item: log blow is univ surj}).
-Either by considering the universal property of the log blow-up or through a direct computation, one can verify that $h$ is an isomorphism and hence $g\circ f$ is a log blow-up.
+The spaces $\mathbb{A}^2$ and $\mathrm{Bl}_0(\mathbb{A}^2)$ carry standard toric log structures, and $\pi$ is a toric blow-up (hence a log blow-up).
+Since log blow-ups are stable under base change, it follows that $f$ and $\pi'$ are also log blow-ups and thus universally surjective by Proposition \ref{prop: universally surjective examples}\eqref{item: log blow is univ surj}.
+Either from the universal property of the log blow-up or through a direct computation, one can verify that $h$ is an isomorphism and hence $g\circ f$ is a log blow-up.
 However, $g$ is not even log flat since it is strict and its underlying morphism of schemes is not flat. \end{example}